RamtinAlami/GenesisTubSim/README.md

 ### USAGE

 To compile the program, you can run the make file.
-Note that the SFML library is required to run GUI.
+Note that the SFML library is required to run the GUI.
 In addition, having openmp will also improve the performance.

 ### CUSTOMIZE

-To play around with your own simulation parameters, edit <code class="language-plaintext highlighter-rouge">include/simulator.h</code>.
+To play around with your own simulation parameters, edit the macros in <code class="language-plaintext highlighter-rouge">include/simulator.h</code>.